k2view-academy/K2View-Academy/articles/TDM/tdm_configuration/01_tdm_installation.md

 Both  TDM layers - backend and frontend - are included in the TDM library from v7.6 onwards.

 Import the updated TDM library to Fabric project and deploy it to Fabric.
-Use the *Import All* option to import the TDM GUI code (stored in the web sub folder) into the TDM LU.
-The deployment of the TDM LU also deploys the TDM GUI to Fabric and adds it to the web applications in your Fabric web framework.
+Use the *Import All* option to import the TDM Portal (self-service) code (stored in the web sub folder) into the TDM LU.
+The deployment of the TDM LU also deploys the TDM Portal to Fabric and adds it to the web applications in your Fabric web framework.

 Click for more information about [Fabric Web Framework](/articles/30_web_framework/01_web_framework_overview.md).